 🚴♂️ “Ride your bike, ride your bike, ride your bike.”
 Fausto Coppi

 🚴♂️ “The mother of the imbecile is always pregnant.”
 Vincenzo Nibali

 🚴♂️ “He is an intense man.
 And he’s an artist, and like all the real artists, he doesn’t always fit in with normal rules.”
 Mario Cipollini

 Road Cycling Holidays in Italy

-“I thoroughly enjoyed my week in Cesenatico and can highly recommend experiencing Italy to anyone looking for a cycling holiday, and I'm hoping to book another holiday with them next year.”Alan Parkinson, Cycling & Giro d’Italia Experience in Emilia Romagna
+“I thoroughly enjoyed my week and can highly recommend experiencing Italy to anyone looking for a cycling holiday, and I'm hoping to book another holiday with them next year.”Alan Parkinson, Road Cycling in Italy

 “..definitely go for a guided option.
 Tim’s knowledge of the area is sublime and he always has a random fact or story about wherever you are.
 He just makes the whole trip even better.
 Can’t wait to come back again.”Calvin Booker | Raleigh Bicycles, UK